Sampling and Reconstructing Angular Domains with Uniform Arrays: Conclusion

 \section{Conclusion}

 This paper provided the necessary theory to perfectly sample and reconstruct the angular response (SARA) of \gls{ULA} and \gls{URA}.
-This is a problem of particular relevance when operating with analog and hybrid solutions, that requires to focus on specific angle(s) at each signal transmission/reception.
+This is a problem of particular relevance when operating with analog and hybrid arrays, that requires to focus on specific angle(s) at each signal transmission/reception.
 The minimum number and the set of angles to be scanned have been derived, and the Whittaker-Shannon interpolation theorem has been leveraged to demonstrate that the perfect reconstruction of the full angular response of the array coincides with a proper trigonometric interpolation in the normalized angular frequency.
-Extension to cases with more or fewer scans is provided, and practical applications of theory to sensing use cases are provided, elaborating on the particular case of a full duplex transmit and receive array system scanning the environment.
+Extensions to cases with more or fewer scans, as well as practical applications of theory to sensing use cases are provided, elaborating on the particular case of a full duplex transmit and receive array system.